-5.0 SUMMARY AND CONCLUSIONS
+6.0 SUMMARY AND CONCLUSIONS

-As of September 2020, the Project had disturbed or completely cleared only 220.1 ha of the total pre-Project sensitive site area being monitored by this study.
-This meant that only 3.3% of the total sensitive site area was impacted, and only 14% of the total sensitive site area within the licensed Project footprint was impacted.
+As of September 2021, the Project had disturbed or completely cleared only 220.2 ha of the total pre-Project sensitive site area being monitored by this study.
+This meant that the Construction Footprint included only 3.3% of the total sensitive site area, and only 14% of the total sensitive site area within the licensed Project footprint.
 Impacts on priority habitat types were less than 7% of the maximum amount that was assumed in the EIS.

-Total Project clearing and disturbance increased by 0.3 ha (less than 0.01%) between the September 2019 and September 2020 monitoring surveys.
+Total Project clearing and disturbance increased by 0.1 ha (less than 0.01%) between the September 2020 and September 2021 monitoring surveys.
 This was the lowest increase since construction monitoring began.
 The majority of this increase was associated with disturbance from nearby borrow areas and EMPAs.

-As expected, the majority (68%) of impacts on total sensitive site area was within the planned Project footprint, followed by the possibly disturbed Project footprint (24%).
-The areas subsequently approved for use by the Project included 7% of the impacted sensitive site area.
+As expected, the majority (68%) of the area impacts on sensitive sites was within the planned Project footprint, followed by the possibly disturbed Project footprint (24%).
+The areas subsequently approved for use by the Project included 7% of the impacted area.